-Nursing management on myasthenia gravis routinely requires assessment of muscular strength.
-It has to be accompanied with careful and individualized plan of care since muscle weakness is worsened when the body is put into exertion especially during its exacerbation state.
+Nursing management on myasthenia gravis routinely requires an assessment of muscular strength.
+It has to be accompanied with a careful and individualized plan of care since muscle weakness is worsened when the body is put into exertion especially during its exacerbation state.

 A healthcare provider can assess the following clinical manifestations: